MCP Use Case

 The problem they were solving

-Brad runs and ships multiple products as a solo operator.
+Brad runs and ships multiple products with a co-founder Daniel Feld.
 User feedback and bug reports arrive across three different surfaces: Linear tickets, Help Scout conversations, and Marker.io bug reports.
 Each with its own format and its own dashboard.
 Pulling that signal together by hand is exactly the kind of work CompanyOS is designed to eliminate: the entire premise of his setup is that Claude Code, not a human, should be the layer that reaches into every tool.

 What they built